DREAMERS OF THE DAY

 HOW DO I BUY IT?

-Find Beth at a comic convention or click one of these:
+Find Ned at a comic convention or click one of these:

 The image(s) used in this article are from a comic strip, webcomic or the cover or interior of a comic book.
 The copyright for this image(s) is likely owned by either the publisher of the comic, the writer(s) and/or artist(s) who produced the comic.
 It is believed that the use of this image(s) qualifies as fair use under the United States copyright law.
 The image is used in a limited fashion in an educational manner in order to illustrate the points of the author and not for the purpose of entertainment or substituting the original work.
 It is believed the use of this image has had no impact on the market value of the original work.

-All Beth Barnett characters and the distinctive likeness(es) thereof are trademarks of and copyright Beth Barnett or their respective owners.
+All Ned Barnett characters and the distinctive likeness(es) thereof are trademarks of and copyright Ned Barnett or their respective owners.
 ALL RIGHTS RESERVED